microsoft/ztlabguide/src/docs/5 - Hybrid Deployment.md

 ![](img/hybriddeploy.007.png)

-1. At the top of the Virtual Machine page click **Connect** and then select **Bastion** from the drop-down menu.
+2. At the top of the Virtual Machine page click **Connect** and then select **Bastion** from the drop-down menu.

 ![](img/hybriddeploy.008.png)

-2. On the Create Bastion page that opens click the **Create Azure Bastion using defaults** button.
+3. On the Create Bastion page that opens click the **Create Azure Bastion using defaults** button.
+If your VM is in a region that supports the [Azure Bastion Developer SKU](https://learn.microsoft.com/en-us/azure/bastion/quickstart-developer-sku), it will automatically be selected.

 ![](img/hybriddeploy.009.png)

-3. Bastion will take a few minutes to create and configure itself, and once completed you can enter the required on-premises credentials to log into the VM.
+4. Bastion will take a few minutes to create and configure itself, and once completed you can enter the required on-premises credentials to log into the VM.

 ![Graphical user interface, application Description automatically generated](img/hybriddeploy.010.png)